coherence-community/coherence-demo/README.md

       --set coherence.image=your-12.2.1.4.0-Coherence-image \
       coherence/coherence
    ```

-1. Port Forward the Secondary Cluster - Port **8090**
+7. Port forward the Secondary Cluster - Port **8090**

    ```bash
    $ kubectl port-forward --namespace coherence-demo-ns cluster-2-coherence-0 8090:8080
    ```

-   Open the following URL to access the application home page.
+   Use the following URL to access the application home page:

    [http://127.0.0.1:8090/application/index.html](http://127.0.0.1:8090/application/index.html)

-   > You should see that there is no data in the Secondary cluster, as we have not yet started Federation.
+   You can see that there is no data in the Secondary cluster as the Federation is not yet started.

-1. Start Federation on the Primary Cluster
+8. Start Federation on the Primary Cluster

-   On the Primary Cluster use the `Federation` menu to `Start Federation`.
+   In the Primary Cluster, select **Start Federation** from **Federation** menu.

-   Access the Secondary Cluster dashboard and you should see the data appearing from the Primary Cluster.
+   Access the Secondary Cluster dashboard and you can see the data appearing from the Primary Cluster.

 ### Uninstalling the Charts

-Carry out the following commands to delete the chart installed in this sample.
+Execute the following commands to delete the chart installed in this sample:

 **Without Federation**